Discover Walker's Haute Route

 Essential Walker's Haute Route Facts

-Walk between two of the greatest mountaineering centres in the world, Chamonix and Zermatt.
-Walk amongst the great 4000m peaks in the Alps.
-The tour is more demanding than the well-known Tour du Mont Blanc but does cover some of the same days when leaving Chamonix.
+Hike between two of the greatest mountaineering centers in the world - Chamonix, France and Zermatt, Switzerland.
+You'll hike among the great 4000m/13,000ft peaks in the Alps.
+This tour is more demanding than the well-known Tour du Mont Blanc, but does cover some of the same days when leaving Chamonix.

 How long is the Walker's Haute Route (WHR)?
-The complete route is around 201km.
-We recommend taking 13 days to walk the route, but if you do not have that length of time, we offer the East or West section, and if you want to take a little more time to do it, we can add in suitable rest days.
+The complete route is around 201km/125mi.
+We recommend taking 13 days to hike the route, but if you do not have that much time available, you can choose to do the East or West section, one section at a time.
+Also if you'd like to slow the pace down a little, we can add in rest days along the way.
 Whatever your desire, Macs Adventure can sort out the perfect WHR for you.Â

-The time of year is all-important, and the route is at a high altitude, so snow is an issue.
-Therefore we only operate the trip between mid-July and mid-September and keep a constant eye on the conditions to get our customers out walking as soon as it is safe to do so.
+When to Go is all-important!
+The route is at a high altitude, so snow can be an issue.
+Therefore we only operate the trip from mid-July to mid-Sept. and keep a constant eye on the conditions.

 - Trient to Champex - The descent from Fenetre d’Arpette to Champex is a skree descent.